geoffrey-young/pika-filament-buffer/README.md

 ![piKa](./images/piKa-1.png)

-buffers, solutions, p*Ka*... it all just seemed to come together for a recovering chemist.
+buffers, solutions, p*Ka*... the name just seemed to come together for a recovering chemist.

 ## credits